The Code of Ethical Conduct

 Safeguarding Client Information

 Clark Center employees are free to publish or comment via social media in accordance with our Social Media Policy 5.7.
-Clark Center employees are subject to the Social Media Policy to the extent they identify themselves as a Clark Center employee (other than as an incidental mention of place of employment in a personal post unrelated to Clark Center.)
+Clark Center employees are subject to the Social Media Policy to the extent they identify themselves as a Clark Center employee (other than as an incidental mention of place of employment in a personal post on topics unrelated to Clark Center).

 One important aspect of our commitment to high quality client care is the proper credentialing of all health care providers associated with our institution.
 We ensure that our providers are appropriately credentialed and that their work is within the parameters of their respective licenses.
 We conduct credentialing reviews not only for permanent full time employees whose work requires licenses, but also for temporary and contracted staff.
 Credentialing reviews occur before the relationship between the Clark Center and an individual commences.
 We recertify those credentials every two years thereafter.
 We also conduct background checks on individuals who work in our facilities, regardless of whether their position requires a license, to ensure that they do not have criminal backgrounds.